Formulas | Formula library

 Display suggested percentages based on performance review rating

-The following 2 examples are for a custom formula field to display suggested percentage ranges based on performance review ratings for the purpose of merit planning.
+The following two examples are for a custom formula field to display suggested percentage ranges based on performance review ratings.
+This is for merit planning.
 The field is for display purposes only, not part of a recommendation formula.

 The first example uses the ISPICKVAL function and the managed package Rating field in the Performance Review object.
 The second example uses the CASE function and an additional custom field for the rating.

-To use this formula, review the picklist values used for the performance review rating and adjust accordingly.
+To use this formula, review the picklist values you use for the performance review rating and adjust accordingly.

 Copy